-Breast reduction surgery is truly a hybrid of a functional and cosmetic procedure.
-The functional benefits of breast reduction with respect to relief of shoulder pain, neck pain, and back pain are well documented [IL] and it’s a surgical procedure with a high overall patient satisfaction rate.
-Breast reduction scars, however, should not be overlooked as an important factor in deciding whether this procedure is right for you.
+The functional benefits of breast reduction with respect to relief of shoulder pain, neck pain, and back pain are well documented.
+It’s a surgical procedure with a high overall patient satisfaction rate.
+But, breast reduction scars should not be overlooked.
 Read on to learn the essential points about breast reduction scars that will help you know what to expect.

 Breast Reduction Surgery Scars: Where Will They Be?

 Breast reduction scars placement is determined by the specific technique used in your case.
 There are three main variations:

 This technique is generally reserved for younger patients with minimal sagging of their breasts and who need moderate reductions.
 The procedure uses a number of small incisions, usually about 1/4″ in length.
 These small incisions are used to allow access of the liposuction cannula into the breast tissue.
 Fatty tissue within the breast can be extracted to decrease the overall volume and weight of the breast.
 The incisions can be placed strategically such as in the breast fold or around the underarm.
 This makes them even more inconspicuous.

 One scar is situated around the outer border of the areola.
 The other extends from the bottom of the areola vertically downward to the lower breast crease.

 The lollipop breast reduction is intended for moderate to larger volume breast reductions.
 It provides substantial lifting of the breasts as well.
 Very large breasts that are also very saggy may not shape well using the lollipop breast reduction.
 Unsightly puckered area being left on the lower part of the breast if this technique is used in these cases.